What you are building

 No step field may hold a secret.
 Every step kind is a closed object, and the `args` and `bindings` grammar is closed to `inputs.<name>` and `steps.<id>.<output>`, so a literal secret cannot be embedded in the wiring.

 Behavioral determinism is the whole point.
 No LLM runs at Flight Plan runtime by default.
-If your plan needs LLM reasoning at one point, mark exactly one step `kind: llm-seam` and route all of it through that step.
+If your plan needs LLM reasoning, mark each such step `kind: llm-seam`.
+A plan may declare more than one seam.
 Everything else is `action-call` and `transform`, both of which hold no reference to any language-model type.

 In v1 the seam is unwired by default.
 An `llm-seam` step with no configured provider is a hard error at launch, so a default launch reaches no model at all.
-A skill that reaches an LLM outside the marked seam fails the freeze lint and never becomes a Flight Plan.
-Keep the seam single.
-A plan that needs reasoning in more than one place routes all of it through the one marked seam or restructures to fit.
+A skill that reaches an LLM outside a marked seam fails the freeze lint and never becomes a Flight Plan.
+When a plan declares more than one seam, each seam suspends the run for its LLM output, and the run resumes once that output is supplied.

 ## The Markdown body